astropy/astropy/docs/development/pd/debugging_extensions.rst

 Using Docker
 ------------

-To simplify the debugging process, pandas has created a Docker image with a debug build of Python and the gdb/Cython debuggers pre-installed.
-You may either ``docker pull pandas/pandas-debug`` to get access to this image or build it from the ``tooling/debug`` folder locallly.
+To simplify the debugging process, astropy has created a Docker image with a debug build of Python and the gdb/Cython debuggers pre-installed.
+You may either ``docker pull astropy/astropy-debug`` to get access to this image or build it from the ``tooling/debug`` folder locallly.

-You can then mount your pandas repository into this image via:
+You can then mount your astropy repository into this image via:

 .. code-block:: sh

-   docker run --rm -it -w /data -v ${PWD}:/data pandas/pandas-debug
+   docker run --rm -it -w /data -v ${PWD}:/data astropy/astropy-debug

-Inside the image, you can use meson to build/install pandas and place the build artifacts into a ``debug`` folder using a command as follows:
+Inside the image, you can use meson to build/install astropy and place the build artifacts into a ``debug`` folder using a command as follows:

 .. code-block:: sh